Learn how to backup Active Directory with this step-by-step guide.

 - The domain controller is Windows Server 2016

-Step 1: Setup a Dedicated Volume for Backups
+Step 1: Create a dedicated disk for backups.

 Important: When doing a full backup the disk cannot be larger than the one you are restoring to.
 So if the server you are backing up has a disk size of 50GB, the backup disk cannot be larger than this.
 The Windows backups are very efficient, the first backup is full then it will do incremental backups.
 I like to make the backup disk slightly smaller than the disk I’ll be backing up.